seandstewart/bardly/pending/roman/antony-and-cleopatra/11-player.md

 **All**
 / The gods forbid!

+**MARK ANTONY**
+Well, my good fellows, wait on me to-night:
+Scant not my cups; and make as much of me
+As when mine empire was your fellow too,
+And suffer'd my command. /

 **CLEOPATRA**
 *\[Aside to DOMITIUS ENOBARBUS]*
-What does he mean? /
+/ What does he mean?

 **DOMITIUS ENOBARBUS**
 *\[Aside to CLEOPATRA]*
-/ To make his followers weep.
+To make his followers weep. /

 **MARK ANTONY**
-Tend me to-night;
+/ Tend me to-night;
 May be it is the period of your duty:
 Haply you shall not see me more; or if,
 A mangled shadow: perchance to-morrow